-- 21. All private detention basins will require a Drainage and Detention Easement.
+- A maintenance equipment access ramp shall be provided.
+The slope of the ramp shall not exceed 6:1 and the minimum width shall be 12 feet.
+Where deemed necessary by the City Engineer, an access ramp(s) shall be installed to allow maintenance of privately maintained ponds.
+Some of the conditions that would require an access ramp(s) for privately maintained ponds includes, but is not limited to, steep side slopes, retaining walls, or space constraints. - Bottom slopes should not be less than one (1%) percent. - Concrete pilot channel at least 10 feet wide, and a minimum slope of 0.5 percent shall be constructed in bottom of the detention pond.
+Privately maintained ponds shall have a concrete pilot channel with a minimum width of six (6) feet. - All private detention basins will require a Drainage and Detention Easement.
 The following note shall be inserted into the plat: "This plat is hereby adopted by the owner and approved by the City of Denton (called "City") subject to the following conditions that shall be binding upon the owners, their heirs, grantees, and successors.
-The Drainage and Detention Easement within the limits of this addition shall remain open at all times and will be maintained in a safe and sanitary condition by the owners of the lot or lots that are traversed by or adjacent to the Drainage and Detention Easement.
+The Drainage and Detention Easement within the limits of this addition, shall remain open at all times and will be maintained in a safe and sanitary condition by the owners of the lot or lots that are traversed by or adjacent to the Drainage and Detention Easement.
 The City will not be responsible for the maintenance and operation of said easement or for any damage to private property or person that results from conditions in the easement, or for the control of erosion.
 No obstruction to the natural flow of storm water run-off shall be permitted by construction of any type of building, fence or any other structure within the Drainage and Detention Easement, as herein above defined, unless approved by the City.
 The owners shall keep the drainage and detention easement clear and free of debris, silt, and any substance that would result in unsanitary conditions or obstruct the flow of water.
-The City shall have the right of ingress and egress for the purpose of inspection and supervision of maintenance by the owners to alleviate any undesirable conditions that may occur.
+And, the City shall have the right of ingress and egress for the purpose of inspection and supervision of maintenance by the owners to alleviate any undesirable conditions that may occur.
 Furthermore, the City shall have the right, but not the obligation, to enter upon the above-described drainage and detention easement to remove any obstruction to the flow of water, after giving the owners written notice of such obstruction and owners fail to remove such obstruction.
-Should the City of Denton be compelled to remove any obstruction to the flow of water, after giving the owners written notice of such obstruction and owners fail to remove such obstruction, the City of Denton shall be reimbursed by the owners for reasonable costs for labor, materials, and equipment for each instance.
+Should the City of Denton be compelled to remove any obstruction to the flow of water, after giving the owners written notice of such obstruction and owners fail to remove such obstruction, the City of Denton shall be reimbursed by the owners reasonable costs for labor, materials, and equipment for each instance.
 The natural drainage through the Drainage and Detention Easement is subject to storm water overflow and natural bank erosion to an extent that cannot be definitely defined.
-The City shall not be held liable for any damages of any nature resulting from the occurrence of these natural phenomena or resulting from the failure of any structure or structures, within the easement or otherwise." - 22.
-A 3.5% inspection fee will be required to be paid to the City for the construction of all private detention basins. - 23.
-Use of parking lot surface area as detention is not permitted.
+The City shall not be held liable for any damages of any nature resulting from the occurrence of these natural phenomena or resulting from the failure of any structure or structures, within the easement or otherwise." - A 3.5% inspection fee will be required to be paid to the City for the construction of all private detention basins. - Use of parking lot surface area as detention is not permitted.

-3.6.1 Outlet Structures for Detention and Retention Structures
+3.7.1 Outlet Structures for Detention and Retention Structures

-- 1. Water Quality
+Water Quality

-- 2. Streambank protection storm
+Streambank protection storm

-- 3. Conveyance storm
+Conveyance storm

-- 4. Flood mitigation storm
+Flood mitigation storm